tanyelai/neuroscience/README.md

 Pre-processing of brain images takes time, especially skull-stripping.
 I enjoy what I'm doing though.
 The fact that the code I wrote is quite organized compared to the past gives a strange pleasure.
 I'll publish everything with my graduation paper.

 I'm also trying to wrap up the paper on the posterior fossa as well, where we discuss a few questions that seem quite simple but are worth examining.
 We're close to light at the end of the bridge.

+### Day 238-245
+I am trying to manage and complete the writing of 3 journal papers in an artistic way.
+We're at (almost) the end of it all, but many new things noticed while writing the context make it difficult to conclude papers.
+Even though it is sometimes quite confusing and tiring that the subjects I work on and write papers on are different from each other, the feeling they bring to me is invaluable.
+At the end of the day, I think the pleasure I get will make us resistant to longer journeys.

+Also, stuck with the Alzheimer's Disease training phase.
+I've coded and completed entire pre-processes, however, during the tutorial I'm getting much lower results than I expected - also quite lower from the literature.
+I feel the desperation deeply, but at least I am well aware that this is how it works.
+So keep working.